j3rryl/real-estate/README.md

    ```

 2. **Create the database:**
-   To create the datatbse if not present, run:
+   To create the datatbase if not present, run:

    ```bash
    npm run db:create